 - Feeling that your ankle “gives out” when walking or running

-- Inability to move the ankle joint with full range of motion
+- Inability to move the joint with full range of motion

-- Ankle pain that persists long after a sprain or ankle injury
+- Pain that persists long after a sprain or ankle injury

-You should speak with a foot and ankle specialist at the first signs of an ankle sprain.
-MedStar Orthopaedic Institute is home to experts in a wide range of ankle conditions who have years of experience evaluating, diagnosing, and treating ankle sprains.
+You should speak with a foot and ankle specialist at the first signs of a sprain.
+MedStar Orthopaedic Institute is home to experts in a wide range of ankle conditions who have years of experience evaluating, diagnosing, and treating sprains.
 Your ankle exam will likely include the following:

 - Medical history evaluation – Your physician will discuss your medical history with you and any relevant prior ankle problems.